EmilyMarkowitz-NOAA/BestScriptingPractices/README.md

 Basic rules
 -----------

-This R Markdown is organized a little differently than I would organize a script, but as you read through you’ll notice that all of the code blocks are what would be in an R Script.
-This document, however, is a good example of how I might organize an R Markdown document.

 Below I list a few commandments of R scripting that will guide us through this lesson.
 Future you and all those around you will sing your praises if you follow these.

-1. Conform to a set and predictable script structure
+1. Conform to a predictable script structure
 2. Never repeat code (that is what functions or loops are for!)
 3. Annotate your code
 4. Name files with predictable and helpful names